A Brother’s Name, A Sailor’s Sacrifice

 The Pecos and the Final Blow

 As a fleet replenishment oiler, the Pecos had its own mission: refuel ships and keep operations going.
 Now, with hundreds more men from the Langley.
-The very next day after receiving the survivors from the Langley, .n March 1, 1942, the Pecos was attacked by Japanese aircraft.
+The very next day after receiving the survivors from the Langley, on March 1, 1942, the Pecos was attacked by Japanese aircraft.
 The ship was overwhelmed.

 The USS Pecos changed course and dismissed it’s escorting destroyer when it received orders to receive the survivors of the Langley.
 The Edsall and Whipple had returned to their course as well.
 With no escorting destroyer nearby and no supporting aircraft of its own, the Pecos was a sitting duck.
 She was attacked four times by Japanese bombers over a span of a few hours.
 She sank, leaving hundreds of men floating in oil-covered water.

 Henry was listed as Missing in Action after the Pecos went down.
 However, his name remained, officially, that of his older brother, Charles I. Mummey.
+The US Navy officially lists his date of death as March 1, 1942.

 Exemplary Courage